gaborbozo/Notes/design-patterns/microservices/design patterns.md

 ## Single-service single-database
 > In a microservices architecture, the service scalability needs should be proportional to the database's scaling needs.

 > As load on a single service increases, the associated use of the database will also increase.
+This can cause you to size the database based on single-service peak needs when the entire system is underutilized.

+Each data domain get its own dedicated data store.
+Caveat here is that if the domain also is included in an atomic transaction, we have to be a little bit less fine grained.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NzMwNTc3MzUsMjA1MDE5MTk5NSwyNT
+eyJoaXN0b3J5IjpbLTE5Mjc5NzQ3MTksMjA1MDE5MTk5NSwyNT
 E2Mzk2MjQsLTM2ODI3OTU4OCwtMTQyNzEyNTg1Miw5Njg2Mjcy
 NDIsLTIwNjU0MDQ5MTAsNTY4OTM0NzE2LDQ3NTU0NjIyNywyMT
 ExNDU3NDIwLDEwOTQ0NDkyLDM0NDY2NDQyMiwyMDQ5NzQyNjcx